input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 - for each verification relationship, if there is a key usage matching to it, the verification relationship will make a reference by `id` to the respective key in `verificationMethod`
 - for each active service, the translation is trivial as the fields have a one on one correspondence to the W3C data model
     - The `id` of each service do follow the same rule as `id`s of verification methods.
 This is, the translation adds the DID to resolve as prefix to the id known by `PRISM nodes` and use a `#` character to separate the strings
-    - In cases where the list of service endpoints for a service contains only one element, the service endpoint is represented with a string.
-When the list has more than one element, the list is represented as a JSON array

 ### Constructing the DID document metadata